eslint/rfcs/designs/2022-forbid-disable/README.md

 ## Detailed Design

-I will add the option to pass `noInlineConfig` an array of rule names.
-This is in addition to the already supported boolean setting.
-This will result in those rules having inline configuration disabled.

-This means that I will need to modify `config-schema.js`
+In `eslintrc` I will add another option for rules.
+The new state can be
 ```
-noInlineConfig: { type: ["boolean", "array"] },
+"warn"
+"error"
+"enforce"
 ```
+where enforce is always an error and cannot be overridden by inline configuration

 EG `// eslint-disable semi` will have ~~semi~~ as an error, as well as the violation that it is attempting to disable also having an error.

 The error on the inline config will have a severity of 2.
 See [LintMessage#severity](https://eslint.org/docs/developer-guide/nodejs-api#-lintmessage-type)

+When the linter first parses the rules I will make an array called `enforcedRules`

-first in `getDirectiveComments` I will match any directives that affect a rule listed in the array `noInlineConfig`.
+first in `getDirectiveComments` I will match any directives that affect a rule listed in the array `enforcedRules`.
 If there is a match, I will create a problem on that line to alert the user that they are attempting to disable a rule that will not be affected by the inline config.

 This error will **not** have a quick fix available

 In `applyDirectives` (`apply-disable-directives.js`) I will reference the problem.
 If that problem matches a name in the array `noInlineConfig` I will not apply any directives.
 This will ensure that `problems.push(problem)` gets run.
 Note that this same logic applies to configuration comments as well.
+During this step, I will also ensure that the rule does not offer `disable` as a quick fix.

 ## Documentation

+The main documentation [here](https://eslint.org/docs/user-guide/getting-started#configuration) will need to be updated with

+`"enforce" or 3 - turn the rule on as an error and do not allow inline configuration (exit code will be 1)`

-We will want to update the documentation ([here](https://eslint.org/docs/user-guide/configuring/rules#disabling-inline-comments)) to reflect the new changes.
-The announcement can be integrated into the config update announcement.
+We will want to update the documentation for `noInlineConfig` to reference the similarities ([here](https://eslint.org/docs/user-guide/configuring/rules#disabling-inline-comments)).

 ## Drawbacks